joelngwt/joelngwt.github.io/resume.md

 ## Work Experience
 **VersaFleet, Technical Lead**<br />
 *Aug 2021 – Present*
-- Improved the quality of the product, resulting in a 64% reduction of errors reported per month on Sentry.
-- Improved the performance of the product, resulting in a 70% reduction of I/O per second on the database.
-- Worked with the product team to prioritize and unblock any tech related issues they might have.
+- Enhanced product quality, reducing errors by 64% monthly on Sentry.
+- Enhanced product performance, reducing database I/O per second by 70%.
 - Designed and implemented a new microservice utilizing Go, Kubernetes, and MongoDB to help lower the costs of the Google Geocoding API by approximately 93%.
-- Designed and set up a load testing environment using Locust to ensure that product updates have no performance issues.
+- Designed and set up a load testing environment using Locust to ensure that product releases have no performance issues.
 - Improved the annual uptime of the product by 0.16% to reach 100%.
-- Maintained a constant AWS cloud bill, despite the number of API calls increasing by 37% across three years.
+- Kept AWS costs steady despite a 37% increase in API calls over three years.
+- Collaborated with the product team to assess the technical feasibility of future product designs and provided implementation estimates.
 - Broke down product features into smaller technical tasks for junior developers to work on.

 **VersaFleet, Senior Software Engineer**<br />
 *Jul 2018 – Jul 2021*

 - Software Engineering Work:
-  - Optimized some heavy backend functions, reducing the time for an API call from 30 seconds to one second.
+  - Optimized some heavy backend functions, reducing API call time from 30 seconds to 1 second.
   - Implemented single session logins for the application, preventing sharing of accounts.
   - Improved the security of the application by implementing CSRF protection.
   - Upgraded Ruby on Rails from 4.2 to 5.2.

 - DevOps Work:
-  - Set up the entire local backend framework consisting of Ruby on Rails, Sidekiq, Redis, and PostgreSQL to use Docker containers via Docker Compose, saving developers time and effort for setup.
+  - Set up the local development environment using Docker Compose for Ruby on Rails, Sidekiq, Redis, and PostgreSQL, streamlining setup for developers.
-  - Set up new development, staging, and production environments on AWS as when as it is needed.
-This usually consisted of the frontend on S3, CloudFront and Route 53, and the backend on EC2, RDS, Auto Scaling Groups, Load Balancers, and Target Groups.
+  - Set up new environments on AWS, with the frontend on S3, CloudFront, and Route 53, and the backend on EC2, RDS, Auto Scaling Groups, and Load Balancers.
-  - Used Ansible to track the configuration of EC2 instances, resulting in the documentation of infrastructure as code.
+  - Documented EC2 instance configurations using Ansible.
-  - Automated the entire deployment pipeline using CircleCI and Jenkins, saving developers an hour every week, as well as allowing QA Testers to get the latest updates without delay.
+  - Automated deployment using CircleCI and Jenkins, saving developers an hour every week, as well as allowing QA Testers to get the latest updates without delay.
-  - Used Terraform and Kubernetes manifests to set up a production-ready Kubernetes cluster on AWS, supporting 18 microservices duplicated across three separate environments.
+  - Deployed a Kubernetes cluster on AWS using Terraform and Kubernetes manifests, supporting 18 microservices across three environments.
   - Set up CloudWatch Alarms and Simple Notification Service to keep track of abnormal utilization or response time spikes in the EC2, RDS, and Load Balancer.
-  - Set up Datadog monitors and alerts for the health of the Kubernetes cluster.
-  - Used Datadog to instrument the Ruby on Rails and Go applications, resulting in an application that has full application performance monitoring and distributed tracing between all microservices.
+  - Monitored Kubernetes health using Datadog, and instrumented applications for performance monitoring and distributed tracing.

 - Management Work:
   - Managed and guided juniors through their work, as well as reviewing their pull requests.